pedromn0/xboxlp-milestone-1/README.md

 ### Existing Features

+#### Navbar
 - The **Navbar** utilized came from bootstrap and was heavily eddited in the visual to match the visual identity of the project.
 In this feature is possibleto find the links for the main section.
-    - After hovering the mouse over each links, their apparence changes it for a combination of "Press (X, Y, B, or A)" to match the color scheme of the respective section to be selected and at same time combine the visual aspects buttons on a Xbox controller.
+    - After hovering the mouse over each links, their apparence changes it for a combination of "Press (X, Y, B, or A)" to match the color scheme of the respective section to be selected and at same time combine the visual aspects of the buttons on an Xbox controller.

+#### Carousel
 - The **Sliding Carousel** has the approach to stand out the main ideas with key images which works as link leading the users to a better understanding about what the user what to know more.
-    - First image to draw attention to a button with a link to buy the console
+    - The first image of the three is to draw attention to a button with a link to buy the console.
-    - 3 images works as big clickcalbe links to led to each section.
+    - The other three images function as large clickable links that lead to each section.
+#### Tech Features Section
  - The **Tech Features Section** was developed to reassure the powerful capabilities of the console itself bringing clarity about what is possible to expect of the technologic point of view.
-    - Background image of the console to stand out visually this section with a ghost column in the middle to always keep the console visible even in different screens sizes less in mobiles ones.
+    - Background image of the console to stand out visually this section with a ghost column in the middle to always keep the background with console visible even in different screens sizes less in mobiles ones.
     - The color blue was choose to identify this section.
     - Title utilising the same visual identity of the overlay-box to spread the main message of the section.
     - The message is organised in topics insie a main visual style common to all sections of the project the **overlay-box** which in this case match the blue of this section.

+#### Games Section
  - In **Games Section** is where relays the opportuny for Xbox showcase the platform as something more than just exclusive games or a single piece of hardware.
 This section were developed to explain for the future user what they advantages to be Xbox user’s and what are the different ways to be one.
 The best way to materialise assertively were throughout videos and brief description of them.
     - The color yellow was choose to identify this section.
     - Title utilising the same visual identity of the overlay-box to spread the main message of the section.